 Yes of course!
 You can use just about any nut you enjoy to make brittle.
 Just make sure they are unsalted for the best flavor.

-Cook up a batch of the best peanut brittle this holiday season (or any time really)!
+Cook up a batch of the best peanut brittle this holiday season (or any time for reals)!
 It makes an easy hostess gift to take along to parties, share with neighbors, or enjoy at all your holiday events.
 I’m sure everyone will love the buttery goodness of this crunchy peanut brittle.
+Everybody will be screaming “gimme the goodness”!

 More Holiday Dessert Recipes